tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 ## Allele frequency estimation

-Now will estimate allele frequencies using the GLs we just calculated as input.
-Note that you can use the bams as input again, but you'd have to recalculate the likelihoods (with `-GL` as before), which is redundant.
+Now you will estimate allele frequencies using the GLs we just calculated as input.
+Note that you can use the bams as input again but you'd have to recalculate the likelihoods (with `-GL` as before), which is redundant.
 If we do supply GLs as input we also need to provide the number of individuals in the GL file, `-nInd`, and the reference index file, `-fai`.